-In auditing the financial statements, we have concluded that the Secretary General's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the non-statutory financial statements, we have concluded that the Board's use of the going concern basis of accounting in the preparation of the non-statutory financial statements is appropriate.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on CFTC's ability to continue as a going concern for a period of at least twelve months from when the non-statutory financial statements are authorised for issue.

-Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
+Our responsibilities and the responsibilities of the Board with respect to going concern are described in the relevant sections of this report.